 As of March 31, 2024, REO assets and liabilities consisted of a retail property in Portland, OR and an office portfolio in Philadelphia, PA.
+Real Estate Owned, Held For Investment

-Portland Retail - In 2015, KREF originated a \$ 177.0 million senior loan secured by a retail property in Portland, OR.
-In December 2021, KREF took title to the retail property.
+Portland Retail / Redevelopment - In 2015, KREF originated a \$177.0 million senior loan secured by a retail property in Portland, OR.
+In December 2021, KREF took title to the retail property and accounted for the property on a consolidated basis (Note 9).
 The transaction was accounted for as an asset acquisition under ASC 805.
-Accordingly, KREF recognized the property on the Condensed Consolidated Balance Sheet as REO with a carrying value of \$ 78.6 million, which included the estimated fair value of the property.
+Accordingly, KREF recorded the property on the Condensed Consolidated Balance Sheet as REO with a carrying value of \$78.6 million, which included the estimated fair value of the property.

-Concurrently with taking title to the REO, KREF contributed a portion of the REO asset with a carrying value of \$ 68.9 million to a joint venture (the "REO JV") with a third party local developer operator ("JV Partner"), whereby KREF has a 90 % interest and the JV Partner has a 10 % interest.
+Concurrently with taking title to the REO, KREF contributed a portion of the REO asset with a carrying value of \$68.9 million to a joint venture (the "REO JV") with a third party local developer operator ("JV Partner"), whereby KREF had a 90% interest and the JV Partner had a 10% interest.
+The JV Partner's interest in the property was presented within "Noncontrolling interests in equity of consolidated joint ventures" on the Condensed Consolidated Balance Sheets.
 In September 2023, the REO JV submitted a conceptual master plan to the City of Portland's Bureau of Development Services in an application for a Design Advice Request (DAR) meeting with the City's Design Commission.